LauraHilliger/passbolt-help/_03-using-passbolt/password-basics.md

 4. Remove yourself from the list of users with whom the password is shared
 5. The password will no longer be shared with you

+# How to copy a password to clipboard
+* Note: A clipboard in computer terms, is a temporary storage area where material cut or copied from a file is kept for pasting into another file.*

+1. Log in to your passbolt account
+2. Select a password you wish to copy to clipboard
+3. Click the "more" button" on top of your password list
+4. Select option "copy password to clipboard"
+5. Enter your master password.
+Click OK to confirm.
+6. Your password will be copied to clipboard.